 5. Bake for 8 to 10 minutes, just until the cookies are dry on top and starting to turn golden on the bottom.

-2. In a large mixing bowl, whisk together the flour, salt, ground spices, and baking powder.
+2. Whisk together the flour, salt, ground spices, and baking powder.

 4. Roll the dough into 1-inch balls.
 Space them out at least one inch apart on a baking sheet.